After completing this part of the tutorial, you will be able to choose an appropriate non-perturbative technique

 The sdcMicro functions operate directly on the sdc object and update risk estimates automatically.
 Check ?globalRecode, ?topBotCoding, and ?localSuppression for argument details.

-The forcat function fct_lump_min() is applied to the dataset itself.
+All manual changes as withforcat functions like fct_lump_min() are applied to the dataset itself.
 The sdcObject needs to be updated afterward.

 Keep in mind that this is just an example solution - there are many ways to achieve similar levels of privacy.